rnzsgh/documentdb-queue/README.md

 While the *Dequeue* method is available, it is highly recommended that you use the *Listen* function on the queue struct, which returns a [channel](https://gobyexample.com/channels).
-Additionally, the listen functionality also includes throttling (via [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff)) in case there are database errors or no messages in the queue.
-If you call the *Listen* function, then you must call the *StopListen*function to close the channel and stop the [goroutine](https://gobyexample.com/goroutines).
+Additionally, the listen approach also includes throttling (via [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff)) in case there are database errors or no messages in the queue.
+If you call the *Listen* function, then you must call the *StopListen* function to close the channel and stop the [goroutine(s)](https://gobyexample.com/goroutines).

 Parameters:
-* The number of goroutines to spawn that call Dequeue
+* The number of goroutine(s) to spawn that call Dequeue

 ```golang
 channel := queue.Listen(2)